-- All students shall be immunized against polio, measles-mumps-rubella (MMR) diphtheria, pertussis tetanus (DTaP), hepatitis B, and varicella (chicken pox).
+- Establishes the admission and registration requirements for students entering school.
+The following documents and forms are to be provided upon initial registration: - Original birth certificate - Verification of age and legal name - Proof of a physical examination by an approved health care provider including a tuberculosis health clinical screening, appropriate follow-up, and a Florida Certificate of Immunization-680 Form - Verification of parent/legal current residence (address) - Requires the registering parent to submit truthful and accurate information in accordance with current court orders related to parenting matters. - 5114 FOREIGN STUDENTS - Entry requirements into schools are the same for all students, regardless of country of birth and immigration status.
+All students will register at the school of the actual residence of the parent in the attendance area as approved by the School Board. - 5320 IMMUNIZATION - All students shall be immunized against polio, measles-mumps-rubella (MMR) diphtheria, pertussis tetanus (DTaP), hepatitis B, and varicella (chicken pox).
 Student's with a documented history of the varicella (chicken pox) disease are not required to receive the varicella vaccine.
-This policy applies to students who currently attend school in the District and those eligible to attend. - A student who has not completed the required immunization will not be admitted to school. - The Centers for Disease Control (CDC) also recommends students should receive an annual flu vaccine by the end of October, and all eligible students 12 years and older receive the COVID-19 vaccine to help protect against the virus.
+This policy applies to students who currently attend school in the District and those eligible to attend. - A student who has not completed the required immunization will not be admitted to school. - The Centers for Disease Control (CDC) also recommends students should receive an annual flu vaccine by the end of October, and all eligible students are encouraged to receive the COVID-19 vaccine to help protect against the virus.